RolandTaverner/pacwebadmin/README.md

 # Features

-Web-based interface for managing PAC rules.
+**Web-based interface** for managing PAC rules with an intuitive UI.

-Able to serve multiple PAC files, each generated from its own configuration.
+**Multiple PAC file support** - serve multiple PAC files, each generated from its own configuration.

-Shared proxy rules across multiple PAC files.
+**Shared proxy rules** across multiple PAC files for easier maintenance.

-Runs as a standalone service - no external web server required.
+**Standalone service** - runs independently with no external web server required.

-HTTPS support (optional).
+**JSON-based configuration** - stored as a simple JSON file that you can easily backup, version control, or edit manually.

+**HTTP caching support** - efficient PAC file delivery with ETag and Last-Modified headers to minimize bandwidth and client-side updates.

+**Automatic configuration backup** - protects against accidental data loss.

+**HTTPS support (optional)** - secure delivery of PAC files when needed.

+**Cross-platform** - runs on Linux, Windows, and macOS.

+**Lightweight and fast** - minimal resource footprint suitable for small LANs, home networks, or standalone machines.

 # Current state